hemanth506/discus-lib/README.md

 # discus-lib

+This package is a user discussion components where the user can comment on a post and discuss on that.

 ## Overview

-**discus-lib** is a React component library built with TypeScript.
-It provides components for a `Comment box` where users can post comments and a `Comment thread` to display all the posted comments.
+**discus-lib** is a React component library built using TypeScript.
+It provides `Comment box` where users can post comments and a `Comment` to display all the posted comments.

 ## Installation